normano/cargo-revolve/README.md

 ### Commands

 - `cargo revolve build [OPTIONS]`
-  -   `--dry-run`: Prepare everything but skip the final `rpmbuild` call.
-Prints the rendered `.spec` and the command that would be run.
+  -   `--dry-run`: Prepare everything but skip `cargo build` and `rpmbuild`.
+Prints the rendered `.spec` and the `rpmbuild` command that would be run.
-  -   `--no-archive`: Build directly from your source tree instead of a `.crate` archive for faster iteration.
+  -   `--verify`: After building, inspect the main binary RPM to ensure its name, version, and file list match your configuration.
-  -   `--verify`: After building, inspect the RPM to ensure its name, version, and file list match your configuration.
-A powerful CI tool!
+  -   `--no-archive`: (Advanced) Compile and render the spec, but skip the archive and `rpmbuild` steps.

 - `cargo revolve info <RPM_FILE>`
   -   Parses the given `.rpm` file and prints its metadata and file manifest.